Poached Pears in Red Wine and Spices is a simple and impressive dessert that is equally at home at a dinner party or family meal.

 Now scrunch it!
 Yep, this will help it fit well into the pan.

-Lay the cartouche over the liquid and push right down so that it touches the liquid completely.
+Lay the cartouche over the liquid and push it right down so that it touches the liquid completely.

 Store poached pears in the refrigerator in the cooking liquid for 5-7 days.